-When you make changes to your schedule from the 8th through the 30th calendar day of the quarter that result in you dropping from one tuition rate to another, or withdrawing completely from all classes, you are charged a tuition forfeiture fee.
+When you make changes to your schedule from the 8th through the 30th calendar day of the quarter or withdrawing completely from all classes, you are charged a tuition forfeiture fee.
 You are charged one-half of the tuition reduction (50% forfeiture) for classes dropped from the 8th through the 30th calendar day of the quarter during Autumn, Winter and Spring quarters or from the 8th to the 21st calendar day of Summer quarter.
-If you drop from one tuition rate to another such as dropping below full-time or dropping from over 18 credits to below the 18-credit surcharge threshold, you will be charged the tuition rate for the number of credits that you are now taking, plus one-half of the difference between the original tuition charge and your new rate.
+If you drop from one tuition rate to another (i.e. you change your total credit load for the quarter), you will be charged the tuition rate for the number of credits that you are now taking plus one-half of the difference your original tuition charges and your new rate.
 If you have questions about potential tuition forfeitures, email mbaregis@uw.edu.